 Is it hunger?

-If your baby is having breastmilk only (no formula, solids or water) and is having six to eight really wet cloth nappies or five heavily wet disposables in 24 hours, and regular soft bowel motions; then you know plenty of milk is going in the other end.
+If your baby is having breastmilk only (no formula, solids or water) and is having 6 really wet cloth nappies or 5 heavily wet disposables in 24 hours and regular soft bowel motions, then you know your baby is getting plenty of milk.

-It may be that you are expecting your baby to ask for feeds every four hours.
-This is an unlikely frequency for newborns and many older babies.
-It is common for young babies to want to breastfeed between eight and twelve times (or more) in 24 hours.
+It may be that you are expecting your baby to ask for feeds every 4 hours.
+It is common for young babies to want to breastfeed between 8 to 12 times (or more) in 24 hours.
 Breastmilk is food and drink and comfort to babies.
-Your baby doesn't know that she's hungry or thirsty, she just knows she needs you.
-As adults we help ourselves to a drink or snack many times a day, and can quite happily manage a cup of coffee or tea straight after we've eaten.
-Your little baby has a tiny stomach which needs refilling very often.
-If she's hungry, give her more breastfeeds and see our article on increasing your milk supply.
+Babies don't know that they are hungry or thirsty.
+They just know they need you.
+As adults we help ourselves to a drink or snack many times a day and can quite happily manage a cup of coffee or tea straight after we've eaten.
+Your little baby has a tiny stomach that needs refilling very often.
+Offer them more breastfeeds and see our article on increasing your milk supply.

-Run down the checklist in the ABA booklet Breastfeeding: and crying babies to investigate more reasons for crying.
-Booklets are available for purchase from the Australian Breastfeeding Association by calling 03 9885 0855 or emailing email@example.com.
+Look at the checklist in the ABA booklet Breastfeeding: and crying babies to investigate more reasons for crying.
+This booklet is available, digitally and in hard copy, to purchase from the Australian Breastfeeding Association.

 What else could it be?

 You need to eliminate illness as a cause of crying.
-If your baby cries inconsolably for long periods each day, you will want to make sure she is not sick by getting a thorough check-up from your medical adviser.
+If your baby cries inconsolably for long periods each day, you will want to make sure they are not sick by getting a thorough check-up from your medical adviser.
 Most crying babies are not sick.
 Talk to a friendly and knowledgeable ABA breastfeeding counsellor on the Breastfeeding Helpline.
 She is a mother who has breastfed and undergone extensive training.
-With a breastfeeding counsellor you can explore a lot of possibilities to do with the feeding and with mothering.
+With a breastfeeding counsellor you can explore a lot of possibilities to do with breastfeeding and with mothering.